What is the Corona policy of Stromma Netherlands? Read it all at our information page.

 Since the Keukenhof is only open a few weeks per year, we are going to miss this one the most the upcoming weeks.
 Nothing beats the smell of fresh flowers, but everyone involved with the Keukenhof try to make it worth your while anyways.
 Every two or three days a new ‘episode’ of their Keukenhof series is published.
 They take you on a virtual tour through the park and show you some cool behind the scenes and unheard stories.

 We’re working on a cool project where we can show you the canals of Amsterdam from the comfort of your own home.
-Of course, we’ll upload this as soon as we’re ready!
-Stay tuned!
+This is the first 'episode' of the series about Amsterdam as seen from the water.
+Check out our captain Henk who's full of stories about the city.

-The Dutch blog Daily Shot of Culture started a really cool initiative as soon as the museums closed.
-They’re allowed inside a whole bunch of Dutch museums and are vlogging they’re days away.
+The moment all the museums closed, Dutch blog Daily Shot of Culture started a really cool initiative.
+They’re allowed inside a whole bunch of Dutch museums and are vlogging their days away.
 They try to vlog on a daily basis, so the collection grows steadily and surely.

 The science museum won’t let you go without your dose of experiments.
 On their exploration page you’ll find a lot of science projects you can practice at home!
 Build your own balloon rocket, for instance!
 Or learn about static electricity!
 There’s no need to be bored the upcoming few weeks.